miayam/miayam.github.io/_posts/2017-09-26-day27-javascript-challenge.md

 Here's the [demo](/demo_day27){:target="_blank"}.

-By the way, I am not concerned about how I finish the challenge, I am just concerned about チージア セリーナ's cute ponytail...
+By the way, I am not concerned about how I finish the challenge, I am just concerned about ちえさ せれな's cute ponytail...